jxa/resque-clojure/README.md

 * add resque:stat:* keys
 * add resque-status as an option/plugin

-## License
+# License

-Copyright (C) 2011 EdgeCase

-Distributed under the Eclipse Public License, the same as Clojure.
+Released under the MIT license.
+Please see LICENSE file.